BRHN-11/cre-r1/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

-We only accept translation fixes that are submitted through [Wuzhucoin Core's Transifex page](https://www.transifex.com/projects/p/wuzhucoin/).
+We only accept translation fixes that are submitted through [Cowrie Core's Transifex page](https://www.transifex.com/projects/p/cowrie/).
-Translations are converted to Wuzhucoin periodically.
+Translations are converted to Cowrie periodically.

 Development tips and tricks
 ---------------------------